 When it comes to shopper and consumer research, it is a well-known fact that what shoppers say and what shoppers do are two different things.
 You should take these steps to validate shopper responses:

-- Go beyond words – introduce research methods that study emotional engagement and non-verbal communication for example.
-This way, their is no opportunity for their courtesy response to warp your findings.
+Introduce research methods that study emotional engagement and non-verbal communication for example.
+This way, there is no opportunity for their courtesy response to warp your findings.

 The courtesy response is never more prevalent than when shoppers and consumers are talking to researchers and answering their questions.
 Recognise this human trait and make sure that your research agency does too.